leiDanielAguila/Task-Management-practical-exam/INSTRUCTIONS.md

 ./dev.sh
 ```

-If the frontend cannot connect to the backend, verify that the frontend environment variable is configured correctly:
+If the frontend cannot connect to the backend, verify that the frontend env variable is configured correctly:

 ```env
 VITE_API_BASE_URL=http://localhost:8000